gi-tux/CppExamples/README.md

 I plan to implement examples using most of the [Data Containers](http://www.cplusplus.com/reference/stl/) from this list.
 These are the ones contains in the STL and will be useful to understand on many projects.

 I also plan to implement examples showing many of the [Concepts](http://www.tutorialspoint.com/cplusplus/index.htm) from this list as well as [Concepts](http://en.cppreference.com/w/cpp/concept) from this list.
 These lists also contain several data types that would be useful to understand.

+This line is to demonstrate creating a pull request.